VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

             cv2.line(img_lines, (x1, y1), (x2, y2), (0, 165, 255), 2)
  ```
 We needed to track which of the two lines (If they were visible) was closest to the robot.
-Since the camera output is in 2d, the depth that we see is changed into height.
+Since the camera output is in 2d, the **depth** that we see is changed into **height**.

 <p align="center" width="100%">
-    ### From our angle vs from the robots point of view:
+    From our angle vs from the robots point of view:
 </p>
 <p align="center" width="100%">
     <img width="45%" src="https://github.com/user-attachments/assets/3061790a-a697-474f-b5d3-856471fcd83a">